Where Can I Get an Advance on A Settlement?

 An Overview of Lawsuit Settlement Loans

-Traditionally, both claimants and attorneys have often struggled to pursue cases through to successful conclusions due to a lack of funds.
+Traditionally, both claimants and attorneys have often struggled to pursue cases to successful conclusions due to a lack of funds.

 How Can Lawsuit Funding Help During a Challenging Time?

-If you are unfortunate enough to be involved in an accident that causes injuries and leads to filing a lawsuit, you will likely find the process stressful and demanding.
+If you are unfortunate enough to be involved in an accident that causes injuries and leads to a lawsuit, you will likely find the process stressful and demanding.

 One solution to this financial shortfall is pre-settlement funding.
-Unlike traditional loans that require a credit check and take some time to process, you could get a lawsuit cash advance in anywhere from 24 hours to a few days, depending on the responsiveness of your attorney and the funding company.
+Unlike traditional loans that require a credit check and take some time to process, you could get a lawsuit cash advance in anywhere from as little as 24 hours to a few days, depending on the responsiveness of your attorney and the funding company.

 A lawsuit cash advance is often called a lawsuit loan, but this non-recourse financial tool is not a loan.
 You receive cash now in return for a pre-agreed portion of your future settlement.
 If you lose your case, you repay nothing.